john-science/mazelib/docs/MAZE_GEN_ALGOS.md

 ###### Notes

 Like all random-walk algorithms, Wilson's isn't terribly fast.
 However, this still converges faster than Aldous-Broder.
+And it produces similarly nice results.

 #####Go back to the main [README](../README.md)